ircv4-wg/spec-devel/drafts/01-framing.md

 Where the first group is a number from 1 to infinity.
 It is RECOMMENDED the limit for frames be capped at 16,384 bytes, the length of keys capped at 16 bytes, the length of string values at 8,192 bytes, and the length of arrays to 1,024 elements.

 The top level element in a frame SHALL be an object.
-Scalars and arrays MUST NOT be used.
+Scalars and arrays MUST NOT be used for the top-level object.

 The format of the JSON frame SHALL strictly conform to [RFC 8259](https://tools.ietf.org/html/rfc8259), with restrictions defined in [RFC 7493](https://tools.ietf.org/html/rfc7493) applying.
 In case of conflict between the two standards, RFC8259 SHALL take precedent.
 JSON extensions MUST NOT be used.